Maahsome/ktrouble/HELP.md

   ktrouble set config [flags]

 Flags:
-      --configs           Toggle the Prompt for ConfigMaps default --giturl string     Set the URL for the repository for upstream utils --secrets           Toggle the Prompt for Secrets default
+      --bashlinks         Toggle the use of Bash Links for iTerm2 --configs           Toggle the Prompt for ConfigMaps default --giturl string     Set the URL for the repository for upstream utils --secrets           Toggle the Prompt for Secrets default